Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 - The video is blocked in your country, because it features content that the uploader has not licensed for use in your region
 - The video is age-gated, because it features content that is not suitable for minors, as determined by YouTube or the uploader themselves

 The way region-based restrictions work is fairly straightforward — YouTube identifies whether your IP address maps to one of the blocked countries and prohibits access to the video if that's the case.
-There is not much that can be done about it, other than using a VPN to spoof your location.
+There is not much that can be done about it, other than using a VPN to spoof the device's location.

 For age-based restrictions, on the other hand, YouTube does not infer any information from the client, but rather relies on the user's consent.
 To provide it, the user is required to sign in to their account and confirm that they are 18 years or older: